kammitama5/kammitama5.github.io/_posts/2017-10-16-Monday-October-16th.md

 - It was wonderful!

 - We covered a bit of what subsumption was, contravariance and compilers.
-- Also learned a bit about existentian quantifiers
+- Also learned a bit about existential quantifiers.

 ## I went sailing